ebioman/tcga_tests/explore1.md

 # SNV comparison

+As mentioned earlier :

+> LUAD originates in the alveolar epithelial cells and is often
+> associated with EGFR mutations, particularly in non-smokers

+Lets have a look first at this marker

 ``` r
 # This one should only be done once and the rds file been kept
 # Therefore it is excluded from the report generation